 ONE NIGHT OF PASSION is my outlandish Regency take on Cinderella, so when Avon asked me to come up with a tag line for the book

 , I couldn’t resist being a bit wicked, coming back with:

 “Sometimes Cinderella loses more than just her shoe …”

 Honestly, I never thought they would ever use it.
 I was just being snarky.
-But they did, and it is still to this day, … Read more »
+But they did, and it is … Read more »